The Bankrate promise

 1. Borrower misses payments

-Although the lender has the right to repossess the vehicle as soon as you are in default.
-The exact number of missed payments required to default on your auto varies based on your state.
+Your lender has the right to repossess the vehicle as soon as you are in default — and to charge off your loan to a debt collection agency.
+The exact number of missed payments required to default on your loan depends on your state and your loan contract.
 In some cases, you will only need to miss one payment to be in default.
 In other cases, you might need to miss two or three payments for an issue to arise.